-The Saturday March 8, 2014 Public Night at the Fountainwood Observatory is Cancelled.
-The National Weather Service is predicting cloudy weather, a 50% chance of showers and wind gusts as high as 20 mph on Saturday night (03/08/14).
+The Saturday April 5, 2014 Public Night at the Fountainwood Observatory is Cancelled.
+The National Weather Service is predicting cloudy weather with a 40% chance of thunderstorms Saturday night (04/05/14).
 It is not possible to view objects through heavily overcast skies.
 In addition there is little cover for the public at the observatory in the event that inclement weather occurs.
 For these reasons the event is cancelled.
-Please consider coming to our Yoga Under the Stars fundraising event on Saturday, March 29, 2014 or our last public night of the 2013-2014 academic year on Saturday April 5, 2014.
+Public Nights will begin again in September 2014.
+The new schedule will be posted in late August 2014.

 Spring 2014 Fountainwood Observatory Events

 Sun and Moon data from the USNO website.

 Public Night, Saturday, Feb 8, 2014, 8:00 PM to 10:30 PM CST.
 Sunset 6:13 PM CST.

 Public Night, Saturday, March 8, 2014, 8:00 PM to 10:30 PM CST.

 Yoga Under the Stars Fundraiser Event, Saturday, March 29, 2014, 8:30 PM to 10:30 PM CDT.